rtyle/artlight/README.md

 ## Use

-Both applications must be provisioned on a Wi-Fi LAN.
+Applications must be provisioned on a Wi-Fi LAN.
 Until this is done, they will offer their own Wi-Fi access point where they can be configured securely by a web browser (https://192.168.4.1).
 The SSID and password for Wi-Fi access must be entered.
 Optionally, an mDNS hostname may be given.